poseidon/matchbox/scripts/README.md

 ## libvirt

-Create libvirt VM nodes which are configured to boot from the network or from disk (empty).
+Create libvirt VM nodes which are configured to boot from the network.
 The `scripts/libvirt` script will create virtual machines on the `metal0` or `docker0` bridge with known hardware attributes (e.g. UUID, MAC address).

     $ sudo ./scripts/libvirt
     USAGE: libvirt <command>